-A Community of Action (COA) brings like-minded COACH Members together to produce a deliverable on any HI or digital health topic in which they share an interest.
+A Community of Action (CoA) brings like-minded COACH Members together to produce a deliverable on any HI or digital health topic in which they share an interest.
 The plan is simple:Step One: The Idea

 A COACH Member has an idea or topic they would like to research, expand upon, explore, or write about.
-They might have a challenge they’d like to share.
-Or just a really big question.

-This is the important part: the end-goal of every COA is to produce something.
-The final product will enable the group to share what they’ve learned, and hopefully, enhance the understanding of HI or shine a light on a neglected corner of the digital health ecosystem.
+This is the important part: the end-goal of every CoA is to produce something.
+The final product will enable the group to share what they’ve learned, and hopefully, enhance the understanding of HI or shine a light on a neglected corner of the digital health world.
 It might be as simple as an infographic or a few slides, or as in-depth as a white paper or report.
 The group can decide.
 But it’s crucial that group findings are shared with the COACH community – and beyond.

 Operating as a community of equals with Leaders, Coordinators, and Contributors, CoA participants exchange ideas and information, enhance their understanding of a particular HI subject and seek answers to specific questions.The advantage of a CoA community is the ability to connect people of different levels, from different cities, across multiple sectors, all working toward a common goal for a brief period of time.

 Leading a CoA is a great way to get a fresh perspective on a stale problem, or find a creative solution to a challenge.
 Joining a CoA will introduce you to new colleagues, expand your career horizons, and add a publication to your resume.
 See existing Communities of Action.